TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 Backend User Object
 -------------------

-The backend user of a session is always available to the backend scripts as the global variable :php:`$BE_USER`.
+The backend user of a session is always available in extensions as the global variable :php:`$GLOBALS['BE_USER']`.
 The object is created in :php:`\TYPO3\CMS\Core\Core\Bootstrap::initializeBackendUser()` and is an instance of the class :code:`\TYPO3\CMS\Core\Authentication\BackendUserAuthentication` (which extends :php:`\TYPO3\CMS\Core\Authentication\AbstractUserAuthentication`).